oktadev/okta-angular-graphql-example/README.md

 # Consume a GraphQL API from Angular Example

 This repository shows you how to consume a GraphQL API from Angular.
-Please read [How to Consume a GraphQL API from Angular][blog] to see how it was created.
+Please read [A Quick Guide to Angular and GraphQL][blog] to see how it was created.

 **Prerequisites:**